What are roundworms?

 What are the signs of roundworms in cats?

-- Vomiting (if infestation is heavy there may be worms present in the vomit)
+- Vomiting, if the infestation is heavy there may be worms present in the vomit.

 How is roundworm in cats diagnosed?

-Diagnosis is performed by examination of the faeces for eggs.
+Diagnosis is performed by examination of the feces for the presence of roundworm eggs.

 Are roundworms dangerous to cats?